nextbreakpoint/infrastructure-as-code/README.md

     secrets/openvpn/production/green/openvpn_client.ovpn

-Install the configuration in your OpenVPN client.
-Connect your client.
+Install the configuration in your OpenVPN client and connect your client.
 OpenVPN server is configured to allow connections to any internal servers.

+You should create a different configuration for each client using the command:

+    ./run_script new_client_ovpn name

+The client configuration is generated at location:

+    secrets/openvpn/production/green/openvpn_name.ovpn

-Login into OpenVPN server if you need to modify the server configuration:
+If you need to modify the server configuration, login into OpenVPN server:

     ssh -i prod-green-deployer.pem ubuntu@prod-green-openvpn.yourdomain.com

-Edit file /etc/openvpn/server.conf and then restart the server:
+Edit the file /etc/openvpn/server.conf and then restart the server:

     sudo service openvpn restart

-Finally, you should create a new configuration for each client using the command:

-    ./run_script new_client_ovpn name

-The new client configuration is generated at location:

-    secrets/openvpn/production/green/openvpn_name.ovpn

-## Create the Swarm
+## Create the Docker Swarm

 Docker Swarm can be created when all the EC2 machines are ready.